Sparky626/AMazeGen/README.md

 - `WHITE`, `BLACK`, `GREEN`, `RED`: RGB color values for rendering the maze, walls, start/end points, and BFS path.

 ## Functions
-The project is organized into several key files with the following functions:

 ### `disjoint_set.py`
 - `DisjointSet.__init__(size)`: Initializes a disjoint set for `size` cells, with each cell as its own set.
 - `DisjointSet.find(x)`: Finds the root of the set containing cell `x` using path compression.